 Prior to the issuance of any privately placed Debt, the District shall obtain the certification of an External Financial Advisor substantially as follows:

-We are [I am] an External Financial Advisor within the meaning of the District’s Service Plan.
+We are [I am] an External Financial Advisor within the meaning of the District’s Amended and Restated Service Plan.

 We [I] certify that (1) the net effective interest rate (calculated as defined in Section 32-1-103(12), C.R.S.) to be borne by [insert the designation of the Debt] does not exceed a reasonable current [tax-exempt] [taxable] interest rate, using criteria deemed appropriate by us [me] and based upon our [my] analysis of comparable high yield securities; and (2) the structure of [insert designation of the Debt], including maturities and early redemption provisions, is reasonable considering the financial circumstances of the District.

 G. Revenue Obligations.
 The District shall also be permitted to issue Revenue Obligations in such amount as the District may determine.
 Amounts issued as Revenue Obligations are not subject to the Maximum Debt Authorization.
+The total costs of the Public Improvements to be financed through Revenue Obligations is estimated to be approximately $64,690,096, in year 2024 dollars.

 H. Maximum Debt Mill Levy Imposition Term.
 The District shall not impose a Debt Service Mill Levy for the repayment of any and all Debt on a single property developed for residential purposes which exceeds forty (40) years after the year of the initial imposition of such Debt Service Mill Levy unless a majority of the Board of Directors of the District imposing the Debt Service Mill Levy are residents of such District and have voted in favor of issuing Debt with a term which requires or contemplates the imposition of a Debt Service Mill Levy for a longer period of time than the limitation contained herein.